WeiDUorg/weidu/test/security/README.md

   - Set `WEIDU_BIN` to a specific executable path.

 These tests cover:
-  - `--dry-run` interception for copy operations
+  - `--dry-run` suppression for copy, large copy, append, mkdir, delete, move, shell, and uninstall operations
   - `--require-sha256` failure path when hash tools are unavailable
   - `--strict-path-risk` blocking for OS-specific high-risk paths
   - sensitive path warnings that should not block by default